pinak3748/fluttercn/cli/CONTRIBUTION.md

 ### Adding a New Component

-Follow this workflow to add a new component to Flutter CN:
+Follow this workflow to add a new component to fluttercn:

 1. **Build the CLI**
    ```bash